EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

  }
  ```

- Now we can replace all the code in our Update method that was responsible for the material handling with this method:
+ Now we can replace all the code in our Update method that was responsible for the material handling with our new method:
  ```
  void Update()
  {